The Armored Division’s Attack—the Company Trains in The Defense

 The mechanized trains consisted of the company’s executive officer (XO–second in command of the company), 1st sergeant, company administrative section, maintenance and vehicle recovery section, supply section which included the armorer, and the assigned medical element.
 Combined this was some 20 soldiers and 10 vehicles.

 On this day, the XO had just assumed control of the refuel/resupply and mess element and was moving them forward.
 He was picking up radio traffic of concern.
 As he moved the five kilometers toward the trains the radio traffic began to paint a picture that something unusual was happening forward.
 As the picture got more concerning he determined to position his resupply element in a hasty location about two kilometers behind the trains.
-He moved forward rapidly after positioning the element to the trains location.
+He moved forward rapidly after positioning the element to the company trains location.
 As a contingency, one of the immediate action drills the company trains had practiced was a dispersion to designated rear assembly areas if attacked.

 As the XO reached the trains the observation forward into the low ground indicated the lead elements of a 2nd Armored Division tank battalion about 2 kilometers away and rapidly approaching the trains—2nd Armored had broken through and into the open.
 The brigade was counter attacking and attack helicopters were engaging.

-To clear zone for the counter attack and maintain the integrity of the trains, the XO immediately ordered the trains to disperse in its elements at speed to the last designated rear assembly area/rally point.
+To clear zone for the counter attack and maintain the integrity of the trains, the XO immediately ordered the trains to disperse into its elements at speed to the last designated rear assembly area/rally point.
 All elements promptly executed the withdrawal by different routes.
-Some 30 minutes later all elements had rendezvoused and been consolidated with the resupply element.
+Some 30 minutes later all elements had rendezvoused and been consolidated with the battalion resupply element.
 The trains were intact.

 As it developed, the company had withdrawn successfully as well to a rearward position.
 The initial counter attack on the 2nd Armored lead units struck the flank of the armored division’s attack with attack helicopters of the air cavalry brigade providing deadly fires on the lead battalion.
 The forward momentum of the attack was blunted by the rapidly positioned air assault anti-armor teams.
 Then First Brigade deepened the counterattack on the ground with its armor with the continuing support of air cavalry attack units.
 The situation was brought under control.